Overview

 - Divides by 12 to deduct monthly

 The key lever you control is your investment declaration.
 Submit Form 12BB at the start of the financial year (April) declaring planned investments under 80C, 80D, and rent paid for HRA.
-If you do not submit it, your employer deducts TDS without any deductions, resulting in significantly higher monthly deductions and a refund when you file your return.
+Skip it, and your employer deducts TDS without any deductions applied, meaning noticeably higher monthly deductions and a refund only when you file your return.

 Use the TDS Calculator to compute what your TDS should be based on your income and declared deductions.